 A very thin smear of silicone grease will help to stop ice sticking the rubber seals together in the winter.
-Take time over this, there are many small contact areas and don't forget the ones on the door, especially the big one at the bottom of the door which can easily be missed.
-Some use silicone furniture polish, though reports suggest this is less effective
+Take time over this, there are many small contact areas and don't forget the ones on the door, especially the big one at the bottom of the door which is easily missed.

 Do not put too much on - wipe it off with your finger after applying or it will attract dust and dirt - or get on your clothes!

 Do not use ordinary grease or Vaseline as these are petroleum-based and may attack the rubber in the seals

 If you are in a secure area, you could try leaving the door partly (enough for a gap between the seals) open overnight - then you won't have a problem getting in in the morning.